18F/uswds-jekyll/pages/user/genomics.md

 GARLI, PhyML, and RAxML

 ### GUI tools for working with genomic data
-Floating licenses for several GUI (graphic user interface) tools are also available through SCINet, including [CLC Workbench](/guide/clc) and [Geneious](/guide/geneious).
+Floating licenses for Geneious Prime GUI (graphic user interface) tools are available through SCINet.

+Additionally, GUI server licenses for [Geneious](/guide/geneious) and [CLC Workbench](/guide/clc) are also available.

 A [Galaxy](/guide/galaxy) instance is also available on Ceres, allowing users to run popular command line tools through a GUI.
 <br><br><br>